SimulationEverywhere-Models/Geography-Based-SEIRDS-Vaccinated-Travel-Restriction/src/model/cells/README.md

 Holds the implementation of the model that runs different simulations.
 It uses all of the aforementioned structures to run simulations.
 This implementation is described in the associated user guide, located at the root of the repository.

+**`AgeData.hpp`**

+Holds data for one age group (susceptible proportion, infected proportion, virulence rate...) for faster retrival and easier passing around.
+It's exclusively used in `geographical_cell.hpp`.